 "It's as though the 'War on Christmas' has become a rote observance, devoid of all its original spiritual meaning," Jon Stewart concluded in 2012.

 During the presidential campaign in 2015, Donald Trump threatened to boycott Starbucks because its disposable coffee cups were insufficiently Christmasy.
 In December 2016, after Trump had been elected but before he was inaugurated, former Trump campaign manager Corey Lewandowski told Sean Hannity on Fox News: "You can say again, ‘Merry Christmas,’ because Donald Trump is now the president...it’s not a pejorative word anymore."
 The Republican National Committee prepared a Christmas message: "Over two millennia ago, a new hope was born into the world, a Savior who would offer the promise of salvation to all mankind.
 Just as the three wise men did on that night, this Christmas heralds a time to celebrate the good news of a new King."
 Some questioned whether a political parallel to "new King" was intended.
+In 2017, Trump began insisting as early as July that he would resurrect the word "Christmas."
+“We are getting near the beautiful Christmas season that people don’t talk about anymore," he told the Values Voter Summit in October.

 What Do You Have Against Thursday?